-The market value of agricultural land in Nebraska declined by three percent over the prior year to an average of $2,650 per acre according to the 2019 Nebraska Farm Real Estate Market Survey.
-This marks the fifth consecutive year of downward pressure as market values have dropped approximately 20 percent since reaching a high of $3,315 in 2014.Read More»
+The market value of agricultural land in Nebraska increased by 6% over the prior year to an average of $2,895 per acre, according to the 2021 Nebraska Farm Real Estate Market Survey.
+This improvement marks the second consecutive gain in the market value of agricultural land in Nebraska since 2019.Read More

 - Farmland Leasing Checklist